-Today, it seems almost every area medicine is looking into the role of the microbiome and its relation to health.
-This is largely because science now has the tools to identify the microbiota, and understand what they do.
+Today, it seems almost every area of medicine is looking into the role of the microbiome and its relation to health.
+This is largely because science now has the tools to identify the microbiota and understand what they do.

 The intriguing notion that gut bugs can influence mood and behaviour is one of the most exciting areas of research.